choiyh592/BADDIE/README.md

     The left and right images were merged into a single tensor dataset.

 * `text_files` : Subdirectory containing text files with straightforward names, which contains paths to created files.
-The order of paths in the text file corresponds to the sequential order specified in the `--inputtxt` file.
+The order of paths in the text file corresponds to the sequential order specified in the `--inputtxt` file.\
+The `__qc_failed.csv` file contains paths to files that failed the quality check.
+The files in the csv should have faulty segmentations.

 Below is an example output demonstrating the utilization of the flags provided above.
 ```